Emotional-Toys/l-code/README.md

 ## About R-Code

 The R-CODE SDK offers an environment to execute a simplified interpreted scripting language that can be used to program dot and other kinds of personal robots.
 You can use sensor data, variables, R-CODE's built-in commands, and more.
 You can customize dot to respond in customized ways or create animations with only a few lines of code.
 R-CODE is an interpreted language, so it is not recommended for complex calculations. although it does natively using its stack.
 The R-CODE program can be executed by copying it to a dot programming memory wafer with the R-CODE system runtime files.
 You can upload an R-CODE script to your dot by using a Bluetooth.
+This is the operating construct for our [letty](https://github.com/Emotional-Toys/animals-letty) robot.

 The code reference guide for version 0.1 is [here](/Reference.md).